digitallinguistics/app/.github/CONTRIBUTING.md

 **Where to import component styles**

-* Global styles and and declarations that apply across the app are located in `index.less`.
+* Global styles and declarations that apply across the app are located in `index.less`.

 * Styling for the app shell is located in `App/App.less`.